-Are you interested in working for the insurance industry?
-Do you want a career which would allow you to evaluate and screen applicants for insurance policies?
-If the answer to both these questions is yes then you can consider becoming an insurance underwriter.
-In this profession, your main responsibility is to review applications for health, life and property and casualty insurance policies and decide if they should be approved or not and for how much.
+An insurance underwriter evaluates and screen applicants for insurance policies.
+Your main responsibility is to review applications for health, life and property and casualty insurance policies and decide if they should be approved or not and for how much.
 You would then decide on the amount of premiums that the policyholder should pay per month.

 As an insurance underwriter, you will use underwriting software to evaluate an insurance policy application.
 You will enter applicant data into the software which will make recommendations on such matters as the premium to be paid and the type of the coverage that can be given.
 It is from these data that you will make the decision to approve or deny the application.
 You may also need to factor in the applicant’s credit history and medical history into your final decision.
 You may also check into the applicant’s other records depending on the kind of insurance product he is applying for.
 Thus, if you are evaluating an application for a health insurance policy, you will not forget to check into the applicant’s medical records.

 To succeed as an insurance underwriter, you need to know how to analyze facts and data.
 This is crucial since you need to know if an applicant is very risky for the company or not and make the decision to approve or deny an application.
 You also need to have a very keen eye for detail since all aspects of an applicant’s data must be considered in making a decision.
 You also need to have excellent math skills since making calculations and determining probability of losses are a regular part of your work.